Kalyzee/knotes/README.md

 sudo su edxapp
 ```

-Now we are going to create an apps directory in /edx/app/edxapp which will store the knotes app
+Create an apps directory in /edx/app/edxapp to store the Knotes app
 - In /edx/app/edxapp with edxapp user create a directory my-apps

 ```